lucas-gustavoc/my-own-sass-gridsystem/README.md

 Great!
 Now we have the image rendered 100%-sized on mobile, but put aside on desktops with the description on its right.

-Just follow this same dynamic and your layout will just be amazing!
+Just follow this same dynamic and your layout will be amazing!

 It's relevant to understand that `.col-*` classes work fine for desktops, but we recommend you to use them just for mobile, letting `.col-md-*` for desktops.